 I found the instructions in Well Preserved: Small Batch Preserving for the New Cookby Mary Anne Dragan.
-It's super easy, and it looks lovely in my fancy Lorina Lemonade bottle.
-I plan on sprinkling this on everything, just imagine it on some greens!
+It’s so easy, it barely needs a recipe.

 Hot Chili Pepper Vinegar